Rochdale Hornets (speedway): History

-The team arrived in 1970 but moved on to Ellesmere Port at the end of the 1971 season.
 The track was not a good shape and proved to be unpopular with supporters.
 The safety fence was unusual in that it was made of steel plates supported on wire ropes.
-The most famous rider to progress from the Hornets was 1976 World Champion Peter Collins.
+For the 1971 season the Hornets brought in Alan Wilkinson and Peter Collins (a future World Champion).
+The Hornets finished 9th but at the end of the season they moved on to Ellesmere Port.